usethesource/rascal-website/developers/index.md

 See our [developer setup](https://github.com/cwi-swat/rascal/wiki/Rascal-Developers-Setup---Step-by-Step) instructions on which projects to checkout and dependencies to install.

-## Continuous update site
+## Continuous integration

+* Please find our [Jenkins](http://jenkins-ci.org) installation running at <http://build.rascal-mpl.org>.
-The continuous update site is deployed at `http://update.rascal-mpl.org/unstable`.
+* The continuous update site is deployed at `http://update.rascal-mpl.org/unstable`.
 Every time a contribution is pushed to GitHub, and all tests succeed, the unstable update site is build and deployed fully automatically.